google/flax/docs/guides/haiku_migration_guide.rst

   model = Model(256, 10)

-To get the model parameters in both libraries you use the ``init`` method with a ``PRNGKey`` plus some inputs to run the model.
+To get the model parameters in both libraries you use the ``init`` method with a ``random.key`` plus some inputs to run the model.
 The main difference here is that Flax returns a mapping from collection names to nested array dictionaries, ``params`` is just one of these possible collections.
 In Haiku, you get the ``params`` structure directly.